DA-MUSIC: Data-Driven DoA Estimation via Deep Augmented MUSIC Algorithm: Deep Augmented MUSIC

 \subsection{Discussion}

-The proposed augmented \ac{music} is customized to overcome certain limitations of \ac{mb} \ac{music}, and particularly those that arise from identifying the noise subspace from the empirical covariance, as well as those associated with the translation of the \ac{music} spectrum into \acp{doa}.
-This is achieved while still maintaining some of the benefits provided by the \ac{mb} structure.
-For instance, placing the \ac{rnn} at the input of the system enables the augmented \ac{music} algorithm to operate with any given number of snapshots; i.e., it is invariant of the value of $T$.
-This follows because the \ac{rnn} processes each $\gvec{x}(t)$ sequentially, thereby allowing real-time tracking of sources.

-Furthermore, robustness towards coherent signals is achieved by omitting the calculation of the sample covariance matrix.
-The integrated \ac{evd} facilitates the categorization of the noise and signal subspace, and can be used to estimate the number of sources $d$ by determining the multiplicity of the smallest eigenvalue as in the original \ac{music} algorithm.
-To enable training end-to-end from the errors in \eqref{eq:rmse}, an \ac{nn}-based peak finder is used, which has a fixed number of outputs.
-Nonetheless, one can extend the augmented \ac{music} to be operable with any number of sources $d < m$; for example, by using gating and/or attention mechanisms to select which outputs are active.
-We leave this extension of the augmented \ac{music} to an unknown number of sources for future work.

-Finally, we note that our augmentation approach depends on the array geometry, as the steering vectors $\gvec{a}(\cdot)$ are used for computing the \ac{music} spectrum.
-Nonetheless, as we numerically demonstrate in Section~\ref{sec:sims}, deep augmented \ac{music} learns to overcome mismatches in the array geometry from the data without any alterations or renewed training.
+The design of the architecture of \ac{damusic} is derived from the model-based \ac{music} structure.
+This allows for exploiting the successful aspects of the algorithm while improving certain critical elements and alleviating important drawbacks.
+Replacing the empirical covariance estimation with a \ac{rnn} is the key neural augmentation of \ac{damusic}, enabling the system to learn the pseudo covariance from the measurements themselves such that the resulting surrogate model facilitates subspace-based \ac{doa} recovery.
+Thereby, the performance of \ac{damusic}, for example, is not affected by coherent signals and other related issues discussed in Subsection~\ref{sec:music}.
+Furthermore, learning end-to-end allows \ac{damusic} to operate with broadband signals, as it effectively learns to produce a focused pseudo covariance, similarly to the \ac{css} methods discussed in Subsection~\ref{sec:literature}.
+It is noted that our augmentation approach depends on the array geometry, as the steering vectors $\vect{a}(\cdot)$ are used for computing the \ac{music} spectrum.
+Nonetheless, as we numerically demonstrate in Section~\ref{sec:numEvals}, \ac{damusic} learns to overcome mismatches in the array geometry from the data without any alterations or renewed training.